Decision Guide

 Hiring in these cities

-Email Rachel Lunn for a 30-minute conversation about whether your next commercial seat is best served in-house or by a retained search.
+Email Rachel Lunn for a short conversation about whether your next commercial seat is best served in-house or by a specialist search.

-Email Rachel LunnSales recruitment, GTM recruitment and revenue advisory for SMEs UK-wide.
+Email Rachel LunnSpecialist commercial search for the intralogistics industry.
 We reply within one working day.

 Email Rachel Lunn